Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 - Ensure Accountability: By setting some next steps, and when you check in (your next one on one), you make it clear that they need to start change now, not procrastinate.

 When you set these next steps, there are also a few things you can do to make them most effective:

 - Work Together: Show that you're working together to improve things by agreeing to something you will do, too.
 It shows you're willing to work with them based on what they shared in the meeting.

 - Meet Weekly: You should have weekly one on ones with them until they improve their performance.
 This leaves no room for procrastination and you can catch any slips before they go on too long.

 - Email Your Agreement: Reinforcing the next steps in writing leaves no room for misunderstanding.
 Research also shows doing so makes work more likely to be completed, and done faster.
-(Our software, Lighthouse, can automatically send the followup email and help you remember to check in on them next time.)

 If you've come this far, you've put a lot of effort into improving your team members.
 Don't let it go to waste by not taking action and setting the next steps.